Change Control Process: A Step-by-Step Guide to Managing Project Changes Efficiently

 Let’s see how an organization uses a change control process to implement a new software feature based on their customer feedback.

-- First, the project manager identifies the change which enhances the UI of one of their software products based on customer feedback.
-The project manager makes a proposal and submits it for approval.
-He/she submits a formal request using the change control template detailing the changes needed, its impact on the product and the expected deadline.
+First, the project manager identifies the requested change, which enhances the UI of one of their software products based on customer feedback.
+The project manager, acting as the project leader, makes a proposal and submits it for approval.
+He/she submits a formal request using a change control document, utilizing a change control process template or a free template to detail the changes needed, its impact on the product, the expected deadline, and the specific project deliverables.

-- After submitting the request, it goes for assessment.
-The relevant approvers assess the change request based on user satisfaction, developmental capabilities, resource availability, and potential risks.
-They further create an impact assessment report to explain how changing UI will impact the existing codebase, how it affects the timelines, and how users will adapt to it.
+After submitting the request, it goes through an evaluation process.
+The relevant approvers assess the requested change based on user satisfaction, developmental capabilities, resource allocation, and potential risks, conducting a thorough risk assessment.
+They further create an impact assessment report to explain how changing the UI will impact the existing codebase, how it affects the timelines, and how users will adapt to it.

-- Now the change in enhancing the UI has been approved which is based on the fact that it should not delay the proposed deadline.
+Now the change in enhancing the UI has been approved, which is based on the fact that it should not delay the proposed deadline.
+The project leader oversees the process, ensuring all change initiatives are aligned with project goals.

-- Following this, the change request will come to a closure after the development team checks if the UI changes have been implemented correctly.
-The entire process is then documented for future reference.
+Following this, the change request will come to a closure after the development team checks if the UI changes, as defined in the project deliverables, have been implemented correctly.
+The entire process is supported by thorough documentation for future reference.

 This is one scenario that insists on the significance of having a standard change control plan in place.
 You can also process management tools like Cflow to automate the process for maximum efficiency.